 Dosakaya pappu-Indian lentil dal made with yellow cucumbers, toor dal, onion, tomatoes, and turmeric powder.
-This healthy dosakaya pappu is one of the most popular and classic recipes in South India.
+This dosakaya pappu is one of the most popular and classic recipes in South India.
 Everyday comfort food made in Andhra style.

-This pappu is tasty, healthy, the protein-rich dish usually served with rice.
+This pappu is tasty dish usually served with rice.
 The best comfort food whenever you feel to have light and still delectable food.
 Thus, I cannot stop recommending this simple everyday dal.

 The dal is a delicious component of rich creamy dal, the soft dosakaya, and the rich spices.
 These elements come together for this ultimate South Indian Comfort dish which is also quick to make.

 And try this soon and enjoy the taste and nutritious food.
 Here is a step-by-step recipe shows how to make dosakaya pappu at home.

 Dosakaya pappu is a native dish of Andra Pradesh, a southern state in India like this mango pappu.
 It is a good protein source for our daily needs.
 As we do not include meat on the everyday menu.
 And lentil is an important source of protein in our diet.

 We make this a doll differently with this ingredient but with the basic three-ingredient will remain the same and we will be discussing later in the post.

 I make it often in the kitchen since it is easy to make.
 This recipe is full of simple South indian ingredients with the right combination.
 Which balances perfectly with each other and makes this dish delicious.

 The dosakaya pappu leftovers-you may freeze or refrigerate.
 The refrigerated leftovers are good to use for about 4 to 5 days.
 Frozen leftovers may good to use for a couple of months.